Holiday Break: "The Grim Reaper" - Nate Boone Craft

 From an early age, Boone didn't associate with the other neighborhood kids, and he considered himself to be somewhat of a loner.

-While his mother worked to provide a stable home environment for her children, his father was away in the army.
+While his mother worked to provide a stable home environment for her children, his father was away in the army. and Boone found himself alone.

 He spent a majority of his time checking out the action happening around his neighborhood.
+He witnessed his mother and older siblings continuously struggling to make ends meet.

 Day after day, they worked full-time jobs, leaving early in the morning and returning home late in the day, tired, beat, and with only a small amount of pay.

-Boone knew from an early age that he didn't want that life, and instead, He used his free time to observe the others around him, to see how they moved, how they operated, operated, and how they made their money.
+Boone knew from an early age that he didn't want that life, and instead, He used his free time to observe the others around him, to see how they moved, how they operated, and how they made their money.

 At just nine years old, Boone would sit outside on his front porch with a friend named Germ,